 (a) Except as provided in this Chapter, the applicant shall not commence construction at any plant or facility in which the licensed activity will occur until the Department has issued a license.
-Commencement of construction, defined in Chapter 1 of these rules, prior to issuance of the license may be grounds for denial of a license.
+Commencement of Construction, defined in Chapter 1 of these rules, prior to issuance of the license may be grounds for denial of a license.

-(b) At a minimum, an application for a specific license to receive title to, acquire, own, possess, transfer, offer or receive for transport and use licensed material shall be filed with the Department at least nine (9) months prior to the commencement of construction of any plant or facility in which the licensed activity will occur, and in accordance with existing applicable law, including Chapter 3 of the Non-Coal Rules and Regulations.
+(b) At a minimum, an application for a specific license to receive title to, acquire, own, possess, use, transfer, offer or receive for transport, and use licensed material shall be filed with the Department at least nine (9) months prior to the commencement of construction of any plant or facility in which the licensed activity will occur, and in accordance with existing applicable law.